 The College reserves the right to modify and to add policies and to hold students accountable for abiding by such policies.
-The College also reserves the right to hold groups or individuals accountable for inappropriate actions not specifically listed in these standards.
+The College also reserves the right to hold groups or individuals accountable for inappropriate actions not explicitly listed in these standards.

-The Director of Student Engagement & Greek Life has the authority to investigate student organizations and their conduct and to sanction organizations for violations of the above-referenced rules and policies.
+The Director of Student Engagement and Greek Life can investigate student organizations and their conduct and to sanction organizations for violations of the above-referenced rules and policies.
 In some instances, student organization conduct may also be investigated by the Assistant Dean of Students or other designated college official.